 - 2 tablespoons pure maple syrup (optional, see note below)

 - 1 1/2 cups all-purpose flour (OR 2 cups of gluten-free flour blend.
-See notes on the different flours below)
+See importnat notes about the different flours below)

 - 1 tablespoon baking powder

 - 1/2 teaspoon baking soda